On the inverse absolute continuity of quasiconformal mappings on hypersurfaces: Introduction

 We conclude the introduction with a discussion of the related literature.
 Theorem \ref{thm:main2} also resolves three other open problems in the literature, again for the case $n=2$.
 The first is Question 5.10 of V\"ais\"al\"a in \cite{Vai:81}.
 This asks whether a quasisymmetric embedding $f\colon \mathbb{R}^n \rightarrow \mathbb{R}^N$ ($N > n \geq 2$) can map a set of positive $n$-measure onto a set of Hausdorff $n$-measure zero.
 Since the restriction of the map $f$ in Theorem \ref{thm:main2} to the set $\mathbb{R}^2$ is quasisymmetric, we obtain the following corollary.

-\begin{cor} There exists a quasisymmetric embedding $f\colon \mathbb{R}^2 \rightarrow \mathbb{R}^3$ and a set $A \subset \mathbb{R}^2$ of positive Lebesgue $n$-measure such $f(\mathbb{R}^2)$ has locally finite Hausdorff $2$-measure and $f(A)$ has Hausdorff $2$-measure zero. \end{cor}
+\begin{cor} There exists a quasisymmetric embedding $f\colon \mathbb{R}^2 \rightarrow \mathbb{R}^3$ and a set $A \subset \mathbb{R}^2$ of positive Lebesgue $2$-measure such $f(\mathbb{R}^2)$ has locally finite Hausdorff $2$-measure and $f(A)$ has Hausdorff $2$-measure zero. \end{cor}

-The other two problems are due to Astala, Bonk, and Heinonen \cite{ABH:02}.
+The other two problems are due to Astala, Bonk and Heinonen \cite{ABH:02}.
 The first (Problem 1.3) concerns the boundary behavior of quasiconformal mappings $f\colon \mathbb{R}_+^{n+1} \rightarrow \mathbb{R}^{n+1}$ belonging to what they term the {\it Riesz class}.
 The precise definition of the Riesz class is lengthy, so we omit it here.
 Problem 1.3 asks whether, for such a mapping $f$, the differential matrix of the induced boundary map on $\mathbb{R}^n \times \{0\}$ must vanish on a set of Lebesgue $n$-measure zero.
 As explained in \cite{ABH:02}, the mapping in Theorem \ref{thm:main2}, restricted to $\mathbb{R}_+^{3}$, lies in the Riesz class and hence provides a negative answer to this question.
 The second (Problem 4.2) asks the same question for certain conformal densities on $\mathbb{R}_+^{n+1}$, and again Theorem \ref{thm:main2} gives a negative answer.
 We refer the interested reader to the paper \cite{ABH:02} for a precise statement of these problems and the relevant definitions.

-A direct source of inspiration for many of the ideas in our construction is a paper of Bishop \cite{Bish:99}, in which a quasiconformal mapping $f\colon \mathbb{R}^3 \rightarrow \mathbb{R}^3$ is constructed with the property that $f(\mathbb{R}^2\times \{0\})$ does not contain any rectifiable curves.
+A direct source of inspiration for many of the ideas in our construction is a paper of Bishop \cite{Bish:99}, in which a quasiconformal mapping $f\colon \mathbb{R}^3 \rightarrow \mathbb{R}^3$ is constructed with the property that $f(\mathbb{R}^2\times \{0\})$ does not contain any rectifiable curves; see David--Toro \cite{DT:99} for a similar construction.
 See also the paper of Heinonen \cite{Hei:96} on the related question of boundary absolute continuity of quasiconformal mappings.

 A question of a similar nature to the inverse absolute continuity problem was asked by Bishop in \cite[Question 3]{Bish:94}: \begin{question} If $E\subset \R^2$ is a compact set with positive measure and empty interior, does there exist a homeomorphism $f\colon \R^2 \to \R^2$ that is conformal on $\R^2\setminus E$ and maps $E$ to a set of measure zero? \end{question} Despite some partial results by Kaufman and Wu \cite{KauWu:96} and the first named author \cite{Nta:18}, the question remains open.
 Motivated by that question, we ask whether $A'$ can be equal to $A$ in Theorem \ref{thm:main1}: \begin{question} If $A\subset \R^2 \times \{0\}$ is a compact set with positive $2$-measure and empty interior, does there exist a quasiconformal mapping $f\colon \R^3\to \R^3$ such that $f(A)$ has Hausdorff $2$-measure zero? \end{question}